mikhail-ma/Crypto/README.md

 ### Crypto projects

-- New tokens on decentralized exchanges
+- New tokens on decentralized exchanges alerts